-Now we need to capture that Start menu.
-We are going to open up file explorer and go to C drive.
-Right now we don’t have anything right here, so it’s the same C drive that you would normally get when you deploy an operating system.
+Now we need to capture that Start menu using PowerShell.
+We are going to open up file explorer and go to C:\ drive.
+Right now we don’t have anything right here, so it’s the same C: drive that you would normally get when you deploy an operating system.
 Now we need to create a folder here.

 So, let’s right click on the Start menu and go to Command Prompt (as Administrator).
 Here use the command:

 Now go to the layout folder and as you can see we have nothing in there.
 You can export the settings of the current Start menu layout to the XML format using the Windows PowerShell cmdlet Export-StartLayout.

 Once it is done, you will see that you have that XML file in your folder.

 You need to make sure that this is .XML file, it’s really important.

 The screenshot below shows the contents of XML file, which is the export of custom Windows 10 Start menu layout.